In order to get help in Greece during emergencies you can call one of the following numbers which respond at all hours

 In all Greek hospitals, outpatient services are offered in the morning by appointment (which you can make the same day) with the different specialists.
 The outpatient offices tend to be crowded and the appointments almost always run late.
 If you are dealing with an emergency, go directly to the emergency room.

 For simple medical issues you can visit private doctors in just about every town in Greece.
 Ask at a pharmacy to recommend the nearest one.
 Most doctors speak adequate English so communication should not be a problem.
-Private doctor visits range in price, but in 2014 it was anywhere between 30 to 100 Euro.
+Private doctor visits range in price between 30 to 100 Euro.
 If further lab tests are needed, the doctor would recommend a private lab nearby.
 Private labs are also crowded and their prices vary.

 Pharmacies in Greece would also be able to provide first aid for simple matters, and would give competent advice.
-Pharmacies are recognized through a "Green Cross" emblem and they are open during normal business hours (8:00 AM to 1:00 PM and 5:00 PM to 8:30 PM) If you need medicine during the night or weekends you can find which pharmacy is open by checking the schedule which is posted on every pharmacy door.
+Pharmacies are recognized through a "Green Cross" emblem and they are open during normal business hours (8:00 AM to 1:00 PM and 5:00 PM to 8:30 PM) If you need medicine during the night or weekends you can find which pharmacy is open by checking the schedule posted on every pharmacy door.
 The list is written in Greek so you might want to enlist the help of a friendly local who speaks your language.
 Most staff in the pharmacies speak English, and the medicines are of the same quality as in other western countries.

 Insect bites, especially mosquito bites, are the most common health problem we have encountered.
 While the bites themselves pose no danger, they can be uncomfortable for children and adults alike.
 In certain areas of Greece it is impossible to be outdoors in early evening when mosquitoes are most active.
-Insect repellant is a good way to save yourself from being "eaten alive" while your try to enjoy your meal, and our back-pack always contains a tube of an "over the counter" medicine to relieve discomfort for bites.
+Insect repellant is a good way to save yourself from being "eaten alive" while your try to enjoy your meal, so we apply insect repellant before we go out in the evening, and our back-pack always contains a tube of an "over the counter" ointment to relieve discomfort for bites when they occur.